+Limestone and limestone seams were encountered in some of the borings.
+Review of the geologic map indicates the site is located within Kgru, Upper Glen Rose formation.
 Limestone was encountered in the borings.
-Review of the Bexar County Karst Map indicates the site is located within "Karst Zone 3" (areas that probably do not contain listed invertebrate karst species).
+Review of the Bexar County Karst Map indicates the site is primarily located within "Karst Zone 3" (areas that probably do not contain listed invertebrate karst species).
 Karst features are formed in limestone, dolomite, or gypsum by dissolution.
-A geophysical study of the site would indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
+A geophysical study of the site may indicate the presence and potential impact of Karst features, caves, or significant cavities on the building performance and construction delays.
+The thickness of the Stratum I clay is likely to vary across the site.
 Geophysical study is not within the scope of this investigation.
-The thickness of the clay stratum may vary across the unit.